 Southern California Super Lawyers recognized Darlene as a “Rising Star” from 2013 to 2018.

 Reynante v.
-Toyota Motor Sales, U.S.A., Inc. (Cal.
-Super.
-Ct., Los Angeles Cty.) | Obtained denial of class certification in case alleging misrepresentations of fuel economy in marketing materials, which was affirmed on appeal by the California Court of Appeals.
+Toyota Motor Sales, U.S.A., Inc. (Los Angeles Superior Court): Obtained denial of class certification in case alleging misrepresentations of fuel economy in marketing materials, which was affirmed on appeal by the California Court of Appeals.

 Rosenbaum v.
-Toyota Motor Sales, U.S.A., Inc. (E.D.
-Mich.) | Obtained early dismissal of class action challenging the mile-range representation of plug-in hybrid vehicles, which was affirmed on appeal by the U.S. Court of Appeals for the Sixth Circuit.
+Toyota Motor Sales, U.S.A., Inc. (Eastern District of Michigan): Obtained early dismissal of class action challenging the mile range representation of plug-in hybrid vehicles, which was affirmed on appeal by the U.S. Court of Appeals for the Sixth Circuit.

 Strama v.
-Toyota Motor Sales, U.S.A., Inc. (N.D.
-Ill.) | Defeated class action concerning excessive oil consumption in RAV4 vehicles where court held that Toyota’s warranty extension provided the same relief sought in litigation, leaving the court without subject matter jurisdiction.
+Toyota Motor Sales, U.S.A., Inc. (Northern District of Illinois): Defeated class action concerning excessive oil consumption in RAV4 vehicles where court held that Toyota’s warranty extension provided the same relief sought in litigation, leaving the court without subject matter jurisdiction.

 Winzler v.
-Toyota Motor Sales, U.S.A., Inc. (D. Utah) | Defeated class action alleging defective engine control modules in Corolla vehicles, and prevailed on appeal to the U.S. Court of Appeals for the Tenth Circuit where Court concluded that the appeal had been mooted by Toyota’s implementation of a safety recall to address the defect.
+Toyota Motor Sales, U.S.A., Inc. (District of Utah): Defeated class action alleging defective engine control modules in Corolla vehicles and prevailed on appeal to the U.S. Court of Appeals for the Tenth Circuit where Court concluded that the appeal had been mooted by Toyota’s implementation of a safety recall to address the defect.

 First Circuit's Decision Provides Guidance on Enforceable Website Terms, Conditions, Bloomberg BNA, August 2, 2018 (with Michael Mallow and Alexis Miller Buese).